License Plates & Placards in Washington DCCompare Car Insurance Quotes in 3 Steps

 You can request one of three different types of personalized license plates from the DC DMV:

-- The standard automobile tags, which may contain up to seven letters, numbers one through nine, and spaces.
+- The standard automobile tags, which may contain up to 7 letters, numbers 1 through 9, and spaces.

-- Motorcycle tags can contain up to five letters, numbers one through nine, and spaces.
+- Motorcycle tags can contain up to 5 letters, numbers 1 through 9, and spaces.

-- Disability tags can contain up to five letters, numbers one through nine, and spaces.
+- Disability tags can contain up to 5 letters, numbers 1 through 9, and spaces.

-It costs $52 to request personalized license plates.
+It costs $100 to request personalized license plates.
 You may do so either online, by regular mail, or in person at a DMV service location.
-Keep in mind that there is an additional $26-per-year display fee for driving with personalized tags on your car.
+Keep in mind that there is a registration fee for your car.

 The next step is for the DMV to approve or reject your request.
 You will be notified if your request is approved, and if your request is rejected the fee you paid will be returned to you.